As well as spooled-file conversion to PDF files,

 depends entirely on your network and mail server software.

-PDFing is multi-threaded and incoming spooled-file data from each connected OS400 writer is
+PDFing is multi-threaded and incoming spooled-files from each

 processed concurrently.

-responses from the mail server.
-Because PDFing is multi-threaded it can use this waiting
+responses from the mail server, because PDFing is multi-threaded it can